amd2853/cs305_Module05/README.md

 ```
 # Project Addition
 Here we are learning how others can fork this repository, add content, and push the changes for the author to review through a pull request.

+# Project Addition #2
+A second group member is also learning how to fork, commit changes then push to the original author.